Little Lamb Chops with Gremolata

 Meat and two sides.
 That was standard operating procedure for most dinners in my house growing up, along with many of my generation.
-If there wasn’t animal protein on the center of the plate, my dad would go sniffing around the kitchen looking for his steak.
+If there wasn’t animal protein on the center of the plate (like these lamb chops with gremolata), my dad would go sniffing around the kitchen looking for his steak.
 We’ve all evolved since then, for many good reasons.

 - Most nutrition experts agree that eating a plant-based diet is beneficial to your health.

 - Meat, especially good-quality meat, is expensive, particularly when measured against beans, legumes, and other plant proteins.

 - There are environmental costs associated with raising livestock, which has a far greater impact on greenhouse gasses than growing plants.

 Most nights in my own house, meat and poultry aren’t the main event.
 Meals are either vegetarian or meat plays more of a supporting role than a starring one.